YMMV: Blade of the Immortal

 - Awesome Art: Easily some of the greatest art in the industry, with dynamic panels, unique designs for every character (mostly), and great storytelling.

 - Draco in Leather Pants: Anotsu Kagehisa has this in spades.
-There's been continuous hinting at a relationship between him and Rin for a while, although in the end it didn't amount to anything because Rin kills him, completing her journey.
+There was continuous hinting at a relationship between him and Rin for a while, although in the end it didn't amount to anything because Rin kills him, completing her journey.